estafv/Networking/dns.md

 ```

 ### Key Facts
-- 🌐 Resolves domain names to IP addresses.
+- Resolves domain names to IP addresses.
-- 📡 Uses **Port 53** (TCP/UDP).
+- Uses **Port 53** (TCP/UDP).
-- 🔍 `nslookup` is used to look up a domain's IP address.
+-`nslookup` is used to look up a domain's IP address.
-- 📝 Local DNS entries can be added in `/etc/hosts`.
+- Local DNS entries can be added in `/etc/hosts`.
-- ⚙️ DNS servers are configured in `/etc/resolv.conf` (Linux).
+- DNS servers are configured in `/etc/resolv.conf` (Linux).

 ### Common Top-Level Domains (TLDs)